blaze-nitd/Twitter-Sentiment-Analysis/README.md

 `nltk.download()`
 A GUI will appear which will show the status of download.
 It will take some time.
 So have patience

+4>Go to the repository where all these files are saved with the help of : `cd <path>`.<path> is the required path according to your system which you have to see.
+  Then run the command: `python implement.py`
+You will get output after a certain span of time.
+Have patience!!